Slots | Ultimate Guide to Slots | Everything Slots

 Finally, casinos use free spins as a marketing tactic to attract and convert new players.
 This conversion technique is very popular with online casinos and is a great way for that casino to grow its player base.
 In fact, you will typically earn free spins at an online casino when you sign up and make your first deposit.

 These free online slot spins are given in the forms of:

-- No Deposit Slot Bonuses: Many online casinos will give you free spins in a welcome package just for registering at their casino.
-These free spins are given along with a no-deposit bonus and can be used without ever depositing money into your account.
+- No Deposit Slot Bonuses: Many online casinos will give you free spins in a welcome bonus package just for registering at their casino.
+These free spins are given along with a no deposit bonus and can be used without ever depositing money into your account.
 However, most online casinos will require you to deposit into your account or to hit a pretty high play-through requirement before you can withdraw any winnings from the free spins.

-- First Deposit Slot Bonuses: Similar to a no-deposit bonus, a first-deposit bonus is a promotion that awards players for depositing a minimum amount of money into their online casino account.
+- First Deposit Slot Bonuses: Similar to a no deposit bonus, a first deposit bonus is a promotion that awards players for depositing a minimum amount of money into their online casino account.
 This bonus may include free spins and will often come with a wagering requirement that must be met before you can cash out any winnings from the free spins.

-Glossary of Slot Terms
+Popular Slot Terms

 - Bet: A slot bet is a wager placed before activating the slot reels.